berkeley-scf/r-bootcamp-fall-2021/README.md

 We'll start formally on Saturday morning at 8:30 am, but please plan to get here by 8:15 so you can sign in and get settled.
 And if you need help with any software installation please come at 8 am.

 Note that street parking in Berkeley near campus on Saturdays is generally subject to two hour limits.

+In the past, we've generally provided snacks during breaks.
+Because of various coronavirus-related limitations, we won't be able to do that this year.
+Please bring your own drinks and snacks for breaks and please eat only outside during the breaks.

+## Health information

+Vaccination requirements will follow [campus requirements](https://uhs.berkeley.edu/requirements/covid19) that will be in place as of August 4.
+In particular, those of you arriving from another country should carefully examine these requirements, which will determine if you can attend the bootcamp in person.

+Facial coverings are required while inside buildings on campus, per [recent campus masking policy](https://coronavirus.berkeley.edu/return-to-campus/face-coverings/).

+The bootcamp will be a large room where there is some ability for participants who wish to spread out to spread out.

 ## Preparing for the course - course content